 James is writing to church people who are making Christianity a creed instead of a lifestyle.
-These folks are asserting orthodoxy as the basis for their assurance of salvation.
+These folks are asserting belief in church doctrine as the basis for their assurance of salvation.
 The Books of James and I John assert that daily love in action is not an option for Christians but is the evidence of their being Christians.
 For James, good works necessarily flows from a 'living faith'.

 Paul and James are not giving two ways of salvation, but two aspects of one the same salvation.
-Paul speaks of the beginning of Abraham's walk of faith (Genesis 15), and James speaks of its ongoing characteristics (birth of Isaac versus offering of Isaac, Genesis 22).
+Paul speaks of the beginning of Abraham's walk of faith

+(Genesis 15), and James speaks of its ongoing characteristics (birth of Isaac versus offering of Isaac, Genesis 22).

 Consequently, it is not "faith or works" but "faith and works to those already forgiving and justified."
 Not only is faith without works dead but works without faith is also dead (Matt.
 7:21-23; John 15:1-6).
 Being a carnal, weak, baby Christian is possible (I Cor.
 3:1-3, 10-15; Heb.
-5:11-14), but it is the exception, not the norm.
+5:11-14), but it is the exception, not the norm

 The Study Text functions as an encouragement to "active faith".
-In a sense it is a passage on assurance- not assurance as a doctrine, but as a lifestyle.
+In a sense it is a passage on assurance-not assurance as a doctrine, but as a lifestyle.
 Assurance is surely a biblical truth, but only in connection with daily Christlikeness, not Systematic theology!
 We are saved to serve.
 Service is the evidence of salvation.
 It is never the means, but it is the goal, the fruit (Eph.
 2:8-9 and 10).
 This truth is much needed in our day of (1) easy believism and (2) assurance as a denominational theological tenet (usually given as a dogmatic statement at the beginning of the Christian life).
+The phrase what doth it profit intends to discover what good can come about, based on the conditions James is about to discuss.